ayoubbenomrane/ayoubbenomrane/README.md

 ## Hi there 👋
-I'm currently an ICT engineering student at SUP'COM Tunisia in the path of becoming a great software engineer! you can find the projects that I've worked on during my learning process in this github account.
+I'm currently an ICT engineering student at SUP'COM Tunisia in the path of becoming a great software engineer!
+You can find the projects that I've worked on during my learning process in this github account.